eziokittu/Kalasangam-app/README.md

      i.      cd Kalasangam-frontend
      ii.     npm install
      iii.    npm start
+6. Open a new terminal, Write the following commands and press enter
+     i.      cd Kalasangam-backend
+     ii.     npm install
+     iii.    npm start
-6. This should run in your web browser "http://localhost:3000/"
+7. This should run in your web browser "http://localhost:3000/"